The heat produced by cooking appliances and by what is being cooked can be a source of danger to your child.

 Use a cooker or stove guard

+Use cooker guards for protection.
 This creates a physical barrier or guard at the front of the hob.
 It helps to stop your child touching hot areas.

 Block off an area around the cooker

-Think about marking an area around the cooker where you child is not allowed to go.
+Think about marking an area around the cooker where your child is not allowed to go.
 Use coloured tape to make a rectangle on the floor in front of the cooker.
 Tell children they are not allowed to enter that area.

 Check the outside of your oven when it’s at roasting temperature.
 Make sure it's only warm to the touch, not hot.
 If it does become too hot, install a safety gate at the kitchen when you are cooking.